akelman/ggpeps/README.md

 If you want to make the change persistent, i.e. it remains after closing the terminal, you can consider adding it to your `~/.bashrc` (for bash) or `~/.zshrc` (for zsh).

+### Installation with GPUs
+JAX is the library we use for running on GPUs.
+JAX must be installed wth jaxlib and connected to the correct versions of CUDA.
+The versions required will depend on what's available on a given cluster.
+TODO: fill in details

 ## Structure for the Code

 The repository is split into two main parts: the package `ggpeps` and utility scripts in the main folder.